-Visible discharges from any container or appurtenance - including seams, gaskets, piping, pumps, valves, rivets, and bolts - are quickly corrected upon discovery.
+Visible discharges from any container or appurtenance - including seams, gaskets, piping, pumps, valves, rivets, and bolts - are enclosed within containment areas and quickly corrected upon discovery.

 Oil is promptly removed and disposed of according to the waste disposal method described in Part 5 of this Plan.